Transgender history: Medieval Christian church

 Historian Caroline Walker Bynum has explored the idea of Jesus as an androgynous figure.
 In the 12th century, the idea of "mother Jesus" began showing up more and more in religious texts.
 In many Cistercian texts, Jesus is described as both the son of God, and the mother of all people.
 He is ascribed traits like nurturing and affectionate, which were not used to describe men at the time, presenting Jesus as somewhere between distinctly male and distinctly female.

 Trans ideas continued to show up in religious writing throughout the Middle Ages.
 One story that bridged the gap between secular and religious ideas of transness is the fictional story of Blanchandin, which gives insight into attitudes towards transgender people in the Middle Ages.
 The fourteenth-century chanson de geste Tristan de Nanteuil details how Blanchandin was physically transformed from woman to man in order to father St. Gilles, being visited by an angel who gives him testicles and a penis.
 Rather than being portrayed as a transgression against the natural order of things, this transition is seen as a "radiant expression of God's will".
 Blanchandin was viewed as having a special relationship to God and to his mission on earth.

-Around the turn of the thirteenth century, the church’s view of trans people began to change.
+Around the turn of the thirteenth century, the church's view of trans people began to change.
 The church developed a firmer stance on issues including non-normative gender expressions.
 As tensions rose between Christianity and Judaism, so did the divide between who was a part of the church and who was not.
 Those who did not fit neatly into the gender binary did not fit into the church.
 Religious doctrine insisted that intersex people choose one sex organ or the other to perform sexual acts with, lest they be accused of engaging in sodomy.
 The Cathars, who erased all ideas of sex and gender from their belief system, were labeled as heretics.
-The church’s reaction to the Cathars exemplified a greater trend within the medieval church, one that did not accept rejection of the gender binary.
+The church's reaction to the Cathars exemplified a greater trend within the medieval church, one that did not accept rejection of the gender binary.

 Balkans

-Balkan sworn virgins such as Stana Cerović are people assigned female at birth who transition to live as men, out of personal desire or at the urging of family or necessity; they dress as men, socialize with men, do men's activities, and are usually referred to with masculine pronouns in and outside their presence.
+Balkan sworn virgins such as Stana Cerović are women who take a vow of chastity and live as men; they dress as men, socialize with men, do men's activities, and are usually referred to with masculine pronouns in and outside their presence.
+In some cases, this is considered a separate third gender.
 They take their name from the vow of celibacy they traditionally swore.
-The gender, found among several national and religious groups in the Balkans (including Muslims and Christians in Albania, Bosnia, Macedonia and Dalmatia), dates to at least the 15th century.
+The gender role, found among several national and religious groups in the Balkans (including Muslims and Christians in Albania, Bosnia, Macedonia and Dalmatia), dates to at least the 15th century.
 It is thought to be the only traditional, formally socially defined trans-masculine gender role in Europe, but it has been suggested that it may be a survival of a more widespread pre-Christian European gender category.